Finding a Top Financial Advisor Firm in Cincinnati, Ohio

 Truepoint describes its approach to investing as a "buy-hold-rebalance strategy."
 Rather than trying to time the market and suffer the high costs of active investing, Truepoint says that it instead focuses on finding a long-term strategy built around a client's objectives, long-term financial planning, low-cost funds and disciplined rebalancing.

-To do this, Truepoint first works with a client to determine his or her objectives, time horizon, cash flow needs and risk tolerance.
+To do this, Truepoint first works with a client to determine their objectives, time horizon, cash flow needs and risk tolerance.
 From there, Truepoint designs what it calls an “intelligent portfolio,” which is diversified by asset class to minimize volatility.
 Index funds are chosen based on design and total cost.
 The firm primarily invests its clients in mutual funds and ETFs, though it may also advise clients on private equity investments, hedge funds and institutional grade investments.
 After the portfolio is created, Truepoint rebalances as appropriate to maintain portfolio risk levels and "systematize 'sell high, buy low.'"

 Constellation Wealth Advisors